 Mull Car Club tried to resurrect the Argyll Rally eight years ago and despite attracting quite a bit of interest, insufficient competing crews came forward to maintain the event without the support of a major championship.

-This year the event will take place on Saturday 23rd June, and forms round four of the Scottish Rally Championship, with Rally HQ, Scrutineering and Service Park all based in Dunoon Stadium.
+This year the event will take place on Saturday 22nd June 2019, and forms round four of the KNC Groundworks Scottish Rally Championship, with Rally HQ, Scrutineering and Service Park all based in Dunoon Stadium.

 One more thing.
 The folk of Dunoon will give everyone a very warm welcome but beware of the Argyll midges.
 These hordes of non-racist, non-sexist, non-religious inhabitants, will bite anyone without fear or favour of nationality or political views.
 And you can't say fairer than that...